hashicorp/terraform-provider-aws/website/docs/r/s3_object.html.markdown

 * `content` - (Optional, conflicts with `source` and `content_base64`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.
 * `etag` - (Optional) Triggers updates when the value changes.
 The only meaningful value is `filemd5("path/to/file")` (Terraform 0.11.12 or later) or `${md5(file("path/to/file"))}` (Terraform 0.11.11 or earlier).
 This attribute is not compatible with KMS encryption, `kms_key_id` or `server_side_encryption = "aws:kms"`, also if an object is larger than 16 MB, the AWS Management Console will upload or copy that object as a Multipart Upload, and therefore the ETag will not be an MD5 digest (see `source_hash` instead).
 * `force_destroy` - (Optional) Whether to allow the object to be deleted by removing any legal hold on any object version.
 Default is `false`.
 This value should be set to `true` only if the bucket has S3 object lock enabled.
-* `kms_key_id` - (Optional) ARN of the KMS Key to use for object encryption.
+* `kms_key_id` - (Optional) ARN or alias of the KMS Key to use for object encryption.
 If the S3 Bucket has server-side encryption enabled, that value will automatically be used.
 If referencing the `aws_kms_key` resource, use the `arn` attribute.
 If referencing the `aws_kms_alias` data source or resource, use the `target_key_arn` attribute.
 Terraform will only perform drift detection if a configuration value is provided.
 * `metadata` - (Optional) Map of keys/values to provision metadata (will be automatically prefixed by `x-amz-meta-`, note that only lowercase label are currently supported by the AWS Go API).
 * `object_lock_legal_hold_status` - (Optional) [Legal hold](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html#object-lock-legal-holds) status that you want to apply to the specified object.
 Valid values are `ON` and `OFF`.
 * `object_lock_mode` - (Optional) Object lock [retention mode](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html#object-lock-retention-modes) that you want to apply to this object.
 Valid values are `GOVERNANCE` and `COMPLIANCE`.